CPNV-ES-BI/BI_PYTHON_AZURE/README.md

 4. Push to the Branch (git push origin feature/amazing_feature)
 5. Open a Pull Request

+> If the changes in your branch involve the use of external python packages, please update the requirements:
+> `pip3 freeze > requirements.txt`
+>
+> If these packages are specific to the development environment, please create a new one:
+> `pip3 freeze > requirements_dev.txt`
+>
 ## Licence

 Distributed under the MIT License.
 See LICENSE for more information.